qschweitzer/Powershell-HTML5-Reporting/README.md

 New-PWFTable -ToTable (Get-Process | Select-Object Name, Handle -First 10) -SelectProperties @("Name","Handle") New-PWFTable -ToTable (Get-Process | Select-Object Name, Handle -First 10) -SelectProperties @("Name","Handle") -EnableFilter
 ```
+Use -EnableFilter to add a search input bar.
+Use -ExportButtons to add XLSX export button.
+This will convert your HTML table to XLSX file and download it.

 # Create a custom chart !
 Create a chart automaticaly, function will count each same value of the PropertyFilter property and create a chart with count values.